Paying your rent

 Calls cost no more than calls to geographic numbers (01 or 02).
 Calls from landlines are typically charged up to 9p per minute, calls from mobiles typically cost between 3p and 40p per minute depending on your network provider.
 Calls from landlines and mobiles are included in free call packages.

 You can pay your rent at any Post Office or shop that displays a PayPoint sign throughout the country.
 Find your nearest Pay Point store.

 Always keep the payment receipt for future reference.
-Post Offices cannot give you a balance on your account or advice on rent matters - you should contact the Estates Management Department, where the staff will be happy to help.
+Post Offices cannot give you a balance on your account or advice on rent matters, you should contact the Estates Management Department, where staff will be happy to help.